-Frozen vegetable can take a little longer to cook so you are better off giving one or two extra minutes to your food for enough cooking.
+Frozen vegetables can take a little longer to cook, so you are better off giving one or two extra minutes to your food for enough cooking.

 - Release Method for Vegetables

-To keep your vegetables in the crispy form, you should go for quick release or the automatic release method.
+To keep your vegetables crispy, you should go for quick release or the automatic release method.

 Beans can be a tough ingredient at times.
-It is because they take time to cook and if not monitored properly enough, they can overcook instantly.
-One of the major advantages of pressure cookers is that they can cook beans and lentils in relatively quicker time.
+It is because they take time to cook and if not monitored properly, they can overcook instantly.
+One of the major advantages of pressure cookers is that they can cook beans and lentils in a relatively quicker time.

 - Pre-Soaking Beans

-When cooking dry beans, you should soak them in water four times the volume of the beans.
+When cooking dry beans, you should soak them in water that is four times the volume of the beans.
 Keep them under water for four to six hours.
-Once the beans have soak up enough water, they will become softer and cook at a faster speed.
+Once the beans have soaked up enough water, they will become softer and cook at a faster speed.
 Never soak lentils and split peas in water.

 - Not all Beans take the Same Time

 It is highly dependent on the type of beans that you are cooking.
 The cooking time is also dependent on the age and type of bean that you want to cook.
-Hence it is important that you refer to cooking time charts for beans and lentils in this regards.
+Hence, it is important that you refer to cooking time charts for beans and lentils.

 - Pressure Release Method for Beans

-Natural release methods are most suitable for beans as they reduce energy consumption as well as it will keep the temperature moderate inside your kitchen as the stove operates for lesser time.
+Natural release methods are most suitable for beans, as they reduce energy consumption as well as will keep the temperature moderate inside your kitchen as the stove operates for less time.